Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

-As an example, we remark that an embedding space that is uniform over a unit hypersphere (i.e., embeddings are Euclidean vectors with norm~1) satisfies all the assumptions of this subsection.
-For ways to encourage the learned embedding to be uniform over the unit hypersphere, see the papers by \citet{wang2020understanding} and \citet{liu2021learning}.
+As an example, we remark that an embedding space that is uniform over a unit hypersphere (i.e., embedding vectors are Euclidean vectors with norm~1) satisfies all the assumptions of this subsection.
+For ways to encourage the learned embedding space to be uniform over the unit hypersphere, see the papers by \citet{wang2020understanding} and \citet{liu2021learning}.